-Resiliency has been defined as the ability to:
+Resiliency includes the ability to:

-Effective use of journaling, exploratory activities and a resilience scale
+Effective use of journaling, exploratory activities, and a resilience scale

-This workbook is also available in PDF eBook format, making it simple to store on your computer or mobile device, and to access with a PDF viewer.
-The PDF format also allows you to easily print copies of the activities and worksheets during therapy and counseling sessions.
+This workbook is also available in PDF eBook format, making it simple to store on your computer or mobile device and to access with a PDF viewer.
+The PDF format allows you to easily print copies of the activities and worksheets during therapy and counseling sessions.